 In keeping with our tradition of showcasing classic, rare and magnificent automobiles, the car selection committee continues to invite a unique collection of vehicles to be displayed.
 What was once a one day show is now an esteemed lifestyle event with many activities throughout the weekend.
 Including the Concours Invitational Art Exhibition featuring fine automotive artists from around the world and the Mode du Concours fashions compliments of Productions Plus.

-We look forward to welcoming you to the 38th Annual Concours d'Elegance on July 29 - 31, 2016.
+We look forward to welcoming you to the 39th Annual Concours d'Elegance on July 28 - 30, 2017, at the Inn at St. John's in historic Plymouth, Michigan.

-The 2016 Concours d'Elegance of America will be held at the Inn at St. John's on Sunday, July 31.
 We are pleased to return to this beautiful facility with handsome grounds for showcasing the invited world-class vehicles.
-The luxury hotel on the premises incorporates charming meeting rooms and fine dining facilities.
+The luxurious boutique style hotel on the premises incorporates charming meeting rooms and fine dining facilities.